Komet/MediaElch/README.md

 MediaElch is a MediaManager for Kodi.
 Information about Movies, TV Shows, Concerts and Music are stored as `NFO` files.
 Fanarts are downloaded automatically from fanart.tv.

-Documentation can be found at https://mediaelch.github.io/mediaelch-doc/index.html
+Documentation can be found at <https://mediaelch.github.io/mediaelch-doc/index.html>
+We also have a blog that you can find at <https://mediaelch.github.io/mediaelch-blog/posts/>

 ![MediaElch Movies](https://mediaelch.github.io/mediaelch-doc/_images/movie-main.png)